On feebly compact inverse primitive (semi)topological semigroups: Abstract

 \section{Abstract}

-We study the structure of inverse primitive pseudocompact semitopological and topological semigroups.
-We find conditions when the maximal subgroup of an inverse primitive pseudocompact semitopological semigroup $S$ is a closed subset of $S$ and describe the topological structure of such semiregular semitopological semigroups.
-Later we describe the structure of pseudocompact topological Brandt $\lambda^0$-extensions of topological semigroups and semiregular (quasi-regular) primitive inverse topological semigroups.
-In particular we show that inversion in a quasi-regular primitive inverse pseudocompact topological semigroup is continuous.
-Also an analogue of Comfort--Ross Theorem proved for such semigroups: a Tychonoff product of an arbitrary family of primitive inverse semiregular pseudocompact semitopological semigroups with closed maximal subgroups is pseudocompact.
+We study the structure of inverse primitive feebly compact semitopological and topological semigroups.
+We find conditions when the maximal subgroup of an inverse primitive feebly compact semitopological semigroup $S$ is a closed subset of $S$ and describe the topological structure of such semiregular semitopological semigroups.
+Later we describe the structure of feebly compact topological Brandt $\lambda^0$-extensions of topological semigroups and semiregular (quasi-regular) primitive inverse topological semigroups.
+In particular we show that inversion in a quasi-regular primitive inverse feebly compact topological semigroup is continuous.
+Also an analogue of Comfort--Ross Theorem is proved for such semigroups: a Tychonoff product of an arbitrary family of primitive inverse semiregular feebly compact semitopological semigroups with closed maximal subgroups is feebly compact.
 We describe the structure of the Stone-\v{C}ech compactification of a Hausdorff primitive inverse countably compact semitopological semigroup $S$ such that every maximal subgroup of $S$ is a topological group.